Interior evolution of regular Schwarzschild black holes: Regular Schwarzschild BHs.

 is the Arnowitt-Deser-Misner mass, where $h$ is the event horizon.
 Notice that the metric function $m(r)$ remains unknown for $r<h$.
 We can see that the Schwarzschild solution~\cite{Schwarzschild:1916,Eddington:1924pmh,Lemaitre:1933gd,Finkelstein:1958zz,Kruskal:1959vx,Szekeres:1960gm,Dafermos:2021cbw} is given by a particular case of~\eqref{mtransform}, where $ m(r)={\cal M}$ for $0<\,r\leq\infty\ .$ To ensure the smooth continuity of the metric~\eqref{metric} across the horizon $r=h$, the mass function $m(r)$ must satisfy

 where $F(h)\equiv\,F(r)\big\rvert_{r=h}$ for any $F(r)$.

 Now, consider the mass function of the interior metric in~\eqref{mtransform}, given by

 where $M$ and $Q$ are integration constants that may eventually be identified with the Schwarzschild mass and the Reissner-Nordstr\"{o}m charge, respectively~\cite{Ovalle:2024wtv}.
-Nonetheless, to guarantee regularity, we must impose $M=Q=0$.
-While the general series solution in~\eqref{M} is highly effective~\cite{Casadio:2024fol,Aoki:2024dyr,Casadio:2025pun}, it still depends implicitly on $h=2\,{\cal M}$ through the coefficients $C_n$.
+Nonetheless, in order to guarantee regularity, {we impose $M=Q=0$, in accordance with premise (i) stated in the Introduction.} While the general series solution in~\eqref{M} is highly effective~\cite{Casadio:2024fol,Aoki:2024dyr,Casadio:2025pun}, it still depends implicitly on $h=2\,{\cal M}$ through the coefficients $C_n$.
 It would be far more useful to derive a general solution that expresses this dependence explicitly.
 Such a formulation would allow for a clearer and more direct analysis of the Schwarzschild BH interior.
 To accomplish this, we consider a generic solution expressed as a superposition of $N$ distinct configurations~\cite{Ovalle:2017fgl,Ovalle:2019qyi}, embedded in a de Sitter background with cosmological constant $\sim\,C_3$,